- Wood gluing questions

 3. Dovetail joins

-Dovetail joins provide considerable strength because once assembled, they cannot be twisted [2].
+Dovetail joins provide a considerable amount of strength because once assembled, the wood cannot be twisted [2].

-Dovetails can be used to show your woodworking skills.
+Dovetails can be used to show off your woodworking skills.

 4. Finger joins

-With glue, the chances of twisting are reduced because it is made up of interlocking wedges held together with glue.
+With finger joins, the chances of twisting are reduced because the joint is made up of many interlocking blocks held together with glue.

 Here are more ways to join wood.